ImadABID/MinTap/Tap/README.md

 It has the following methods :

-    tap.setRule(filterCode)
+    tap.setRule(filterCode, periodInMs = 10000)

-This function takes a filterCode and returns an ID as an int of the created rule.
+This function takes a filterCode and returns an ID of the created rule.

+periodInMs is an optional parameter that defines the period in milliseconds between two rule executions.
+By default it takes 10 seconds.
+To edit it use the following function :

+    tap.editRulePeriod(periodInMs, ruleID)

+To edit the rule use :

     tap.editRule(filterCode, ruleID)